-In the Drillhole Planning window, clicking Next adds a new planned drillhole.
-In the Drillhole Planning Options window, the Offset To Next Hole values determine how far the new planned drillhole is from the selected planned drillhole.
+The Offset To Next Hole values apply when defining multiple drillholes in the Drillhole Planning window.

 Enter the information required and click OK.
 The new settings will be applied to the next new planned drillhole added to the project.

 Drilling Prognoses